clapathiotis/clapathiotis/README.md

 I'm a passionate Devops Engineer based in Eindhoven, Netherlands.

 - 🔭 I’m currently working as a Devops Engineer @rabobank and on my personal portfolio website in my free time.
-- 🌱 I’m currently learning Pega / NodeJS / HTML / SCSS / Flutter.
+- 🌱 I’m currently learning Pega / NodeJS / React / HTML / SCSS / Flutter.
 - Maily worked with Java / Python

 ## Languages and Tools